StollerSystem/Mr._Robogers_Neighborhood/readme.md

 * [X] The output is displayed

-* [] A user should be able to enter a new number and see new results over and over again
+* [X] A user should be able to enter a new number and see new results over and over again

+* [] Add an option reverse the output

 ## Setup/Installation Requirements